deepakkum21/Docker/README.md

 - `docker exec -it container-name commnad-which-want-to-run` `docker exec -it node1 npm init`
   - before that create a container with `-it` option like `docker run -it -d --name node1 node`
-- **exec is used to running commands inside the conatiner from outside**.
+- **exec is used to running commands inside the container from outside**.

 1.  **_Creating a node-util_**